iVuDang/The-Odin-Project-JS-Exercises-GIT-cheatsheet/README.md

 Git Command  | Description
 ------------- | -------------
-git remote add origin  <REMOTE_URL> | creates remote repository git clone  <Git Hub SSH code link> | clones remote repository git add -A | stages all files and changes to repository git commit -m 'message' | commits the staged change with a message description git push origin main | uploads the staged snapshot onto GitHub
+git remote add origin  <REMOTE_URL> | creates remote repository git clone  <Git Hub SSH code link> | clones repository from GitHub to a directory in your PC git add -A | stages all files and changes to repository git commit -m 'message' | commits the staged change with a message description git push origin main | uploads the staged snapshot onto GitHub